 Which is why I think they pair perfectly with coconut milk.

-Coconut milk has a very delicate flavor, but it's also quite pronounced at the same time.
+Coconut milk has a very delicate flavor, but it’s also quite pronounced at the same time.
 I can almost always tell when a dish has coconut milk in it.
-But coconut milk (similar to something like cinnamon) also adds a natural sweetness, so if you're trying to cut back on sugary foods, I think coconut is a great option.
+Similar to ingredients like cinnamon, it adds a natural sweetness to recipes.
 I personally use it all the time, especially for quinoa breakfast bowls and my morning smoothies.

 For someone who doesn't have dairy milk in their diet, coconut milk has been a savior.
 Especially the full-fat variety.
 I use it to replace heavy cream in my baking, to thicken soups (like this Creamy Coconut & Mushroom Quinoa Soup), to make ice cream and also to make whipped cream topping.